Who developed the EOCs?

 • ≥ 6 Ineffective

-A district can submit its own cut scores, but they cannot be more lenient than the state default scores, unless specified by union contract.
+A district can submit its own cut scores, but they cannot be more lenient than the state default scores.
 Leave that is excluded from the attendance calculation includes leave under the Family and Medical Leave Act (FMLA), bereavement, jury duty, military leave, religious leave, professional development, and coaching.

 How are Student Survey points calculated?

 The average score on the survey divided by the total possible score, multiplied by the available points for this measure.
 E.g. If the average response is 4 (on a 1-5 scale), the average percentage would be 4/5 or 80%, multiplied by the available points (10 points if this measure was entered at 5%) = 8 points.

 How many articles of evidence do I need to upload into Teachscape for an effective rating?

 The amount of articles as evidence required is a district level decision.
 However, PED is recommending a quality over quantity approach.
 You are not being rated by volume but rather by what evidence accurately reflects where you are as a teacher both in terms of Planning and Preparation and Professionalism.

 What artifacts are required for Domain 4 of the observation rubric?

 While PED does not prescribe the articles of evidence in any of the domains, we do suggest a quality over quantity approach.
 Examples for Domain 4 – Professionalism can be accessed here

 Who trained the observers, and how were they trained?